mohammed-adl/flash-trading-simulator/Readme.md

 - 📊 Clean, responsive UI with notifications and analytics
 - 🧱 Modular architecture built for scalability
 - 🐳 Docker support for easy deployment
+- 🔧 Browser extension for quick access
+- 📱 Background job processing with BullMQ

 ---